offfahad/bookshop-management-system/README.md

 # Bookshop Management System
 A Bookshop Management System that I made using **C#, .NET and Windows Forms and Database MS SQL Server**.
 This project was made just for fun in a week of time when I implemented interface on my database.
 Projects can save database of Suppliers, Stock, Employees, Customers, Orders, Bills and Payments.
-It implements all the exception handling so that there is no errors when books are added, removed, issued from the database etc.
+I aslo implemented some the exception handling so that there is no errors when books are added, removed, issued from the database etc.

 **To make the system working, the connetion string needs to be changed so that it can connect to the right server**.